Rajmachi

-Rajmachi Fort (Killa) is one of the many historical forts in the rugged hills of Sahyadri mountains (Western Ghats).
+Rajmachi Fort (Killa) is a historical fort in the hills of the Sahyadri mountains (Western Ghats).
 It consists of two twin fortresses Shriwardhan and Manaranjan, with a wide machi (plateau) surrounding the two Balekillas.
 Udhewadi is a small village of about 60 households (as per 2011 census report) situated on the machi, at the southern foot of Manaranjan Balekilla of Rajmachi Fort.

 History

 The fort played a strategic role in the First Anglo-Maratha War.

 Rajmachi Fort has been declared as a protected monument.